PASER: Post-Training Data Selection for Efficient Pruned Large Language Model Recovery

 To achieve such goals, we propose the \textbf{P}ost-training d\textbf{A}ta \textbf{S}election method for \textbf{E}fficient pruned large language model \textbf{R}ecovery (\textbf{PASER}).
 First, we perform semantic-structural recovery instruction clustering to obtain data groups corresponding to different LLM capabilities.
 Second, we select recovery instructions in a capability degradation-aware manner, where the data budget is allocated across different clusters based on their corresponding capability degradation degrees.
 In particular, when selecting samples within each capability cluster, the post-training computation cost of each sample is also taken into consideration to optimize the efficiency of the recovery process.
 Finally, we construct the concept consistency graph to maintain the semantic consistency across selected instructions, thus preventing the introduction of conflicting or irrelevant samples.
+Furthermore, we analyze the time complexity (Section~\ref{sec:theory}) and error bound (Appendix~\ref{appendix:error}) of PASER theoretically, which guarantee the efficiency and effectiveness, respectively.
 We take the LLaMA 2/3/3.1, Baichuan2, Qwen2.5/3, and Mixtral 8$\times$7B as the target LLMs and perform the experiments under different LLM pruning schemes and different-sized instruction tuning datasets.
 The comparison with random and conventional instruction tuning data selection baselines demonstrates that PASER can more effectively enhance the recovered LLM performance on language modeling and various reasoning tasks.
 Meanwhile, the recovery training overhead can also be reduced significantly.